-- Fuel: Control Fuel is supplied by Just Fuel Petroleum, and is also available at the circuit for all race weekends and practice days.
+- Fuel: Control Fuel is supplied by Racefuels, and is also available at the circuit for all race weekends and practice days.
 The cars are run with a special 100 octane blend, and costs are only slightly higher than what you would pay for premium pump fuel at your local service station.
 You would expect to use an average of 40 litres of fuel on a race weekend.

-- Brake Pads: Pads are supplied by the 944 Association and are also a control item racing brake pad.
-Pad sets are also available at race weekends and are $185 for a set of front pads for 944 Challenge members.
+- Brake Pads: Pads are supplied by V-Sport and are also a control item racing brake pad.
+Pad sets are also available at race weekends and are $255 for a set of front pads for 944 Challenge members.
 (Front or Rear) Pad usage will depend how hard you are braking!
-A couple of sets of pads on each axle are enough for the majority of the drivers to get through a full season of racing.
+Most drivers are getting a full seasons racing from a set of front pads, longer from the cheaper rears.

 These are the primary costs you will need to allow for a race weekend – the 944 Association try to host a BBQ lunch or an evening Dinner at most race weekends for a chance to get all drivers together for a chat and a story or two!

 Things to remember for your first race weekend!

 - Consumables – Fuel is available at the track most race weekends – it is recommended to place an order with RaceFuels – our control fuel supplier – prior to the race weekend to ensure enough fuel is allocated to cover all competitors.
 Brake pads are available through V-Sport as part of a special arrangement with the 944 Association.
 At most race events you will find one or two retailers in attendance who sell all sorts of race supplies including replacements harnesses, helmets, race stickers, oils and other fluids, as well as all number of race oriented equipment, tools etc.